betterscientificsoftware/bssw.io/Site/Communities.ExascaleComputing.md

 ### Learn how the Exascale Computing Community can contribute to the BetterScientificSoftware site

 We encourage extreme-scale computing researchers to share ideas about addressing challenges in refactoring, performance portability, and other concerns.
-See [../What To Contribute](WhatToContribute.md) and [../How To Contribute](HowToContribute.md).
+See [What To Contribute](../WhatToContribute.md) and [How To Contribute](../HowToContribute.md).